Boris Johnson Released From London Hospital

 Tweets about this

-Mr. Completely RT @gatewaypundit: Boris Johnson Released from Hospital After Miracle Cure from Coronavirus -- But Media Won't Report What Healed Him? http… 1 minute ago
+KJ RT @nascarred14: Boris Johnson Released from Hospital After Miracle Cure from Coronavirus -- But Media Won't Report What Healed Him? https:… 3 minutes ago

-Angela Bange RT @Italians4Trump: Boris Johnson Released from Hospital After Miracle Cure from Coronavirus -- But Media Won't Report What Healed Him? htt… 2 minutes ago
+cheryllaird Boris Johnson Released from Hospital After Miracle Cure from Coronavirus — But Media Won’t Report What Healed Him? https://t.co/aukHKJhko9 3 minutes ago